rmsk2/6502profiler/README.md

 On top of that `6502profiler` offers the possibility to implement tests for assembler subroutines where arranging the test data and evaluating the results is offloaded to a Lua script.

+**Caution: This is work in pogress, things may change and maybe even break.**

 ## Emulator configuration

 The config is stored in a JSON file and can be used through the `-c` option.
 The config file is structured as follows